 - Relax and soften injured, tired, and overused muscles.

-Nearly all horses benefit from massage, whether you have a specific "reason" or not for wanting to begin massage sessions.
-In simple terms, they are big, bulky animals - an large mass of muscles piled up on four skinny legs.
+Nearly all dogs and horses benefit from massage, whether or not you have a specific "reason" for beginning sessions.
+Horses are big, bulky animals - an large mass of muscles piled up on four skinny legs.
 They have very limited flexibility in their backs compared to many other animals, even humans, and that is a large part of the reason why we see so many muscle-related problems in them.
 Massage helps to stretch and work a horse in ways they cannot naturally do themselves, and undoes the stress that riding and groundwork incurs on them.
 Many of the common vices seen in horses (see list above) can be avoided by proper care of their muscles, and furthermore massage can lessen the impact of certain health issues (please ALWAYS consult your vet first if you have medical questions!).
 Just as with humans, massage has cumulative benefits, and routine massage (usually 1-2 times per month for maintenance) can make a huge difference in your horses's performance.

 Disclaimer: massage therapy is NOT a substitute for proper veterinary care.
 If your pet has any medical problems or concerns, they should be discussed with your veterinarian.
 For any animal, it is advisable to ask your veterinarian if massage therapy is appropriate for your pet.